Generic injectivity of the X-ray transform: Technical preliminaries

 \subsection{Properties of the resolvent under perturbations}

 The generalized X-ray transform operators $\Pi^g_m$ (we now add the index $g$ to insist on the metric-dependence) and $\Pi_m^{\nabla^{\E}}$ introduced in the previous paragraphs depend on a choice of metric $g$ and/or connection $\nabla^{\E}$.
 In the following, we will consider perturbations of these operators with respect to these geometric data.
 For $\E, \F \to M$, two smooth Hermitian vector bundles over $M$, and $s \in \R$, the spaces of pseudodifferential operators $\Psi^s(M, \E \to \F)$ are Fréchet spaces (see \cite[Section 2.1]{Guillarmou-Knieper-Lefeuvre-19} for instance) where the seminorms are defined thanks to local coordinates by taking the seminorms of the full local symbol in the charts.
 Let us also mention that it is also possible to consider pseudodifferential operators obtained by quantizing symbols with limited regularity (see \cite{Taylor-91}): actually, all the standard arguments of microlocal analysis (such as boundedness on Sobolev spaces for instance) involve only a finite number of derivatives of the full symbol, and this number depends linearly on the dimension.
 As a consequence, for $k \gg n$ (where $n$ is the dimension of $M$), we can consider the space $\Psi^s_{(k)}(M, \E \to \F)$ of pseudodifferential operators obtained by quantizing $C^k$-symbols (satisfying the usual symbolic rules of derivation).
-The remainder terms in this calculus are then operators with $C^{p(k)}$-regular kernels (instead of smooth), where $p(k) \in \Z_{\geq 0}$.

 \begin{lemma} The following maps are smooth: